Helm Chart installation

 SigNoz Cold Storage (values-signoz-cold-storage.yaml)

-Configures SigNoz ClickHouse cold storage so recent telemetry stays on local persistent disk and older data is offloaded to S3-compatible object storage.
+Configures SigNoz ClickHouse cold storage so recent telemetry stays on the local persistent disk and older data is offloaded to S3-compatible object storage.

 This example can be used with Oracle Cloud Infrastructure Object Storage or with an on-premises S3-compatible object store such as MinIO.